NSSAC/EpiHiper/README.md

 Additional dependencies:
  - OpenMPI version 3.14 and above (provided by package: openmpi3)
  - OpenMPI header files (provided by package: openmpi3-devel)

+From the root directory of the repository execute:
 ```
 mkdir build
 cd build